vonsbuffet/vousbuffet/README.md

 You can also run orders during runtime in the same way.
 Search through CpuCoul->Vee and find the "vbcc.Vee" call in the VB region.
 </br>The CpuCoul may seem a bit complicated,
-</br>but it's really a simple virtual machine that runs virtual machine code optimized for AI.
+</br>but it's really simple virtual machine that runs virtual machine code optimized for AI.

 You can change the CpuCoul to be the virtual machine of your choice, and program it?
 </br>You can add a compiler ViB to compute real machine code for max performance, and jump to the raw instructions with the CpuCoul?